tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@panchami6/index.md

 ### help I need?

-I am practcing HTML, CSS and Learning JavaScript.
+I am practicing HTML, CSS and Learning JavaScript.
 I would like to have some project ideas where i can implement them.

 ### how to contact me?